 Similar to other toy drones, the Lefant Zeraxa also comes with HD camera.
 The on-board 720P camera features WiFi real-time image transmission (FPV).

-As I previously mentioned, the camera is capable to record locally on a micro SD card or remotely from the WiFi real-time image feed.
-Anyway, for best results, I suggest using on-board recording which is not affected by the drawbacks of WiFi transmission (lag & poor signal).
+As I previously mentioned, the camera is capable of recording locally on a micro SD card or remotely from the WiFi real-time image feed.
+Anyway, for best results, I suggest using on-board recording, which is not affected by the drawbacks of WiFi transmission (lag & poor signal).
 Five minutes of recorded video occupies about 78 MB.
 During recording, the rear green LED will blink.

 Outdoor, in good light conditions, video quality is decent, but do not confuse it with a GoPro.
 Most drones under $100 won’t take videos that look half as good as the ones recorded with a similarly priced phone.